Binary Funding Impacts in Derivative Valuation: Main Results

-i.e., $\CVAd=\CVA$ and $\DVAd = \DVA$.
-However, $\epsilon$ may not be zero.
-Under this restriction, we give the main theorems to show that either FBA$=0$ or FCA$=0$.
-We consider deterministic default intensities, volatility, and funding spreads, but $(r_t)_{t\geq0}$ does not need to be deterministic so that we can apply the result to cases that $(r_t)_{t\geq0}$ is a general $\dsF$-adapted process.
-These assumptions are mainly for simplicity.
-One case of stochastic default intensities is reported in Appendix.
-Moreover, we consider a derivatives of European style.
-For derivatives that has cash-flows at multiple times, we can divide the interval $[0, T]$ according to the time of cash-flows.
-For example, if $\frD^N_t = \sum_{i=1}^N\1_{T_i \leq t}\xi^i$, for $t \in (T_{i-1}, T_i)$, we consider the following BSDE:
+We consider deterministic default intensities, volatility, and funding spreads, but $(r_t)_{t\geq0}$ does not need to be deterministic so that we can apply the result to cases in which $(r_t)_{t\geq0}$ is a general $\dsF$-adapted process.
+These assumptions are made primarily for simplicity.
+One case of stochastic default intensities is reported in \Cref{app:sto.int}.
+We also consider derivatives of European style.
+For derivatives that have cash-flows at multiple times, we can divide the interval $[0, T]$ according to the time of cash-flows.
+For example, if $\frD_t = \sum_{i=1}^N\1_{T_i \leq t}\xi^i$, for $t \in (T_{i-1}, T_i)$, we consider the following BSDE: